-Arnica montana (Arn.) is perhaps the best known homeopathic remedy for injuries and bruising to soft tissues.
+Arnica Montana (Arn.) is perhaps the best known homeopathic remedy for injuries and bruising to soft tissues.
 It’s useful for soreness and bruising after falls, blows, childbirth or surgery.
 It’s also useful for types of shock, concussion and sprains.
 An unusual symptom associated with Arnica is that after injury, the person may believe nothing is wrong with them, not want to be touched, want to be left alone, and will even send medical care away.
-Discharges (stool, belching, vomit) have to odour of spoiled, rotten eggs.
+Discharges (stool, belching, vomit) may smell like spoiled, rotten eggs.

 Injuries and Surgery

 - Injuries or bruising from blunt (rather than sharp) objects.